 5. Reduce Cancellations and No-Shows with Automated Software

 Appointment cancellations and no-shows can stop productivity in its tracks.
-Take action to reduce missed appointments without devoting additional manpower to calling and confirming appointments by using automated dental software.
+Take action to reduce missed appointments without devoting additional staff to calling and confirming appointments by using automated dental software.

 This increases the likelihood that you'll know ahead of time if a patient is unable to make it to their appointment so the slot can be filled.
 Patients are less likely to reach back out to your office to cancel their office visit in advance if it requires them to call you back.